Utilising the best heatmap software tools help marketers and designers build better user experiences.

 - Provides pinch-to-zoom metrics specifically for mobile apps.

 - No feedback forms or survey integration is present.

 Here is a comparison table for the five best heatmap software tools:

 A robust heatmap tool is the best way to strengthen a CRO strategy, website redesign, and landing page conversion funnel.
 Hotjar, MS Clarity, and Crazy Egg focus on securing user experience data that helps better copy and design.
-In contrast, Lucky Orange and FullStory do provide heatmaps but mainly focus on improving individual user support.
+In contrast, Lucky Orange and FullStory provide heatmap solutions but mainly focus on improving user support.

-Businesses considering heatmap software should keep their end goal in mind before picking a tool.
-If you are unsure which of these best heatmap software will be good for your brand, you can always try them out, as they all have a free plan.
+Businesses considering heatmap software should remember their end goal before picking a tool.
+If you are unsure which of these best heatmap software will benefit your brand, you can always try them out, as they all have a free plan.